solarcosmic/EsoHype/README.md

 ## Limitations & Constraints
 - Lines must end with `please` or `pls`
 - You cannot nest `if`, `funk`, or `repeat` blocks
-- Converting strings to numbers and vice versa is not directly possible
 - Arithmetic can only be done in variables
 - New lines and comments don't exist for readability purposes, although shown in the docs